 Most people with Marfan syndrome inherit the abnormal gene from a parent who has the disorder.
 Each child of an affected parent has a 50-50 chance of inheriting the defective gene.
 In about 25 percent of the people who have Marfan syndrome, the abnormal gene doesn't come from either parent.
 In these cases, a new mutation develops spontaneously.

 Marfan syndrome affects men and women equally and occurs among all races and ethnic groups.
 Because it's a genetic condition, the greatest risk factor for Marfan syndrome is having a parent with the disorder.

 Because Marfan syndrome can affect almost any part of your body, it may cause a wide variety of complications.

 Aortic dissection occurs when a partial tear in the main artery of your heart (aorta) causes a separation (dissection) of the layers of the aortic wall. ...

 Marfan syndrome can affect many different parts of your body, so you may need to see a variety of medical specialists, such as:

-Appointments can be brief.
-To make the best use of the limited time, plan ahead and have important information available, including:
+To make the best use of appointment time, plan ahead and have important information available, including: